CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 * The air gap between the stator and rotor is non-uniform, but the relationships between the flux linkages and currents are independent of the position of the rotor when expressed in the *dq0* reference frame.
 * The magnetic circuit is considered to be linear, neglecting saturation effects.

-The model does not consider saturation of the magnetic circuit.
-A more detailed model is required to consider such effects.
+The model is exactly the same for round-rotor and salient-pole in this case with no magnetic saturation.
+A more detailed model is required to consider such effects, which are different in salient-pole machines (there is saturation in *d*-axis) and in round-rotor machines (the saturation is considered both in *d* and *q* axis, as there is no preferred direction for the flux).

+It is not suitable for EMT studies as it does not consider the fast dynamics of the machine.

 ## Model Description